franklin02/gis_aggregate_management/README.md

-Here's a `README.md` file for the **gis_aggregate_management** project, outlining the setup instructions, project structure, usage, and testing steps:
+`README.md` file for the **gis_aggregate_management** project, outlining the setup instructions, project structure, usage, and testing steps:

 ---

 # GIS Aggregate Management Project

-A prototype database and Uncertainty Quantification (UQ) module for managing and analyzing Idaho's aggregate material sources for the State of Idaho
+This is a prototype database and Uncertainty Quantification (UQ) module for managing and analyzing Idaho's aggregate material sources for the State of Idaho
 Public Transportation Infrastructure Construction use.
-This project uses PostgreSQL with PostGIS for spatial data and Python for data population and UQ calculations.
+The project provides tools for managing and analyzing aggregate material data using PostgreSQL and
+PostGIS.
+The project includes automated Uncertainty Quantification (UQ) metrics updates, data population scripts, and export functionality for integration with ArcGIS.

 ## Project Structure